Aditya-Manoj/ObjectDetector/README.md

 - https://cocodataset.org/#home
 - https://github.com/pjreddie/darknet/blob/master/data/coco.names

+FILES USED
-labels.txt - List of 80 Labels that the Detected Objects are Classified Under frozen_inference_graph.pb - The protbuf file containing the graph definition as well as the weights of the model. ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt - The Config File
+- labels.txt - List of 80 Labels that the Detected Objects are Classified Under.
+- frozen_inference_graph.pb - The protbuf file containing the graph definition as well as the weights of the model.
+- ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt - The Config File.